privateice/IBMAppDSCert/README.md

 # IBMAppDSSpec
-IBM Applied Data Science SpecializationRepository
+IBM Applied Data Science Specialization Repository

-These are Markdown Files for the Capstone project Analyzing SpaceX data.
 I completed the IBC Applied Data Science Specialization on Coursera in November 2023.
+These are Markdown Files for the Capstone Project analyzing SpaceX data.

 Have fun.